AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-tasks-inline-changes-not-saving.md

 >[!NOTE]
 >
+>* This issue was fixed on December 15, 2025.
->This issue applies to the legacy task experience.
+>* This issue applies to the legacy task experience.

 When a user makes inline changes to a task in the legacy task experience and saves, the changes are not saved.